Globus Medical (GMED)

 11. Balance Sheet Assessment

-12. Key Takeaways from Globus Medical’s Q1 Results
+12. Key Takeaways from Globus Medical’s Q3 Results

 13. Is Now The Time To Buy Globus Medical?

-Globus Medical is a fine business.
+In our opinion, Globus Medical is a good company.
 To kick things off, its revenue growth was exceptional over the last five years.
 And while its diminishing returns show management's recent bets still have yet to bear fruit, its constant currency growth has been marvelous.
-On top of that, its spectacular EPS growth over the last five years shows its profits are trickling down to shareholders.
+On top of that, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.

-Globus Medical’s P/E ratio based on the next 12 months is 15.8x.
-Looking at the healthcare space right now, Globus Medical trades at a compelling valuation.
-If you believe in the company and its growth potential, now is an opportune time to buy shares.
+Globus Medical’s P/E ratio based on the next 12 months is 21.8x.
+Looking at the healthcare landscape right now, Globus Medical trades at a pretty interesting price.
+If you’re a fan of the business and management team, now is a good time to scoop up some shares.